Home (2021 film): Plot

+On Joseph's advice, Anthony writes a handwritten apology letter to Vishal with the help of Oliver.
+Chancing his time, Oliver relates a story.
+One day, Oliver encountered a woman who was about to lose her child to an unknown disease.
+He immediately offered to help her.
+With the help of his best friend Suryan, he crossed a river full of wild elephants, with the woman and her child seated on a huge cooking vessel arranged by them.
+Then they ran to a car owner's home and from there started for the hospital.
+On the route, as the three males got down to find out the reason for the blocked road, the car started going backwards and was about to fall off the cliff, when a stone got under the car and Oliver finally pressed the brakes.
+They finally admitted the sick child and the doctors said he would be fine.
+Anthony isn't impressed at all by this story.
+Seeing Anthony always mocking Oliver in front of Priya and her parents, Kuttiyamma gets angry and lashes out at both her sons, including Charles who wasn't aware of anything, for always blaming their parents for all their misfortunes.

+On Joseph's 50th birthday, his mother relates the story behind the cover photo of the book.
+She shares the same story that Oliver had shared with Anthony.
+Anthony finally realises that showing his best self on social media to seek others’ opinions and assurances is wrong because that is just a part of him.
+He further notices that he can be perfectly imperfect without any judgements, only in the presence of those closest to him, i.e. his home and his family.
+The end scene shows Joseph's mother coming to Oliver's home and thanking him and Suryan for saving her son's life after she came to know the truth from Anthony.

 Cast

 Music

 Rahul Subrahmanian is the music director of the movie.
 He has composed four songs for the film and also did the background scores for the movie.

 Release

 The film was released on Amazon Prime Video on 19 August 2021.

 Reception

 The Times of India rated 3.5 out of 5 and wrote, "The movie is a must watch entertainer that the whole family can laugh and cry happy tears all through together".
 The Free Press Journal said that thoughtfully written and directed by Rojin Thomas, Home is a film representing the present times when emotions get only expressed on digital mediums, forgetting or avoiding personal contacts.
 Hindustan Times commented that sometimes too sweets but most times heartwarming, Rojin Thomas brings to life a lovely family drama that is driven by Indrans' effortless performance.
 Firstpost rated 3 on 5 for the movie and wrote, "Parts of #Home feel stretched, and the film could have done with some scissoring, but when it works, it works so well that this complaint recedes into the background in the face of its overall endearing nature and loveable simplicity."